sbooeshaghi/Opentrons/README.md

     - Open/download the app
     - Move the robot
 1. Write the protocol
-    - Create the protocol code in jupyter notebooks
+    - Test the protocol code in jupyter notebooks
-    - Create the completed protocol script
+    - Create the protocol script
 1. Upload, calibrate and run
     - Upload the protocol in the app
     - Attach the labware to the robot